shanttoosh/Python_Tasks/Digital_clock/README.md

 ## 9. Acknowledgements:

--tkinter for the GUI framework.
+- tkinter for the GUI framework.
--Python community for the extensive libraries and support.
+- Python community for the extensive libraries and support.

 ## 10. Connect with Me